Upper School Curriculum

 Trigonometry/Algebra III

-This course expands upon previous algebra material and includes a broad range of intermediate level topics.
-The curriculum focus is on the development of mathematical models tailored to real-world situations that demonstrate an application of the material learned.
+This course expands upon previous algebra material and includes a broad range of intermediate-level topics.
+The curriculum focuses on developing mathematical models tailored to real-world situations that demonstrate an application of the material learned.
 The graphing calculator is used to evaluate complex computations and assist in the graphical analysis of functions.
-After a review of algebra skills, basic trigonometry is introduced with the focus expanded to periodic functions and angle/distance measurements.
+After reviewing algebra skills, basic trigonometry is introduced, with the focus expanded to periodic functions and angle/distance measurements.
 Algebra topics include linear, exponential, logarithmic, quadratic, rational and higher degree functions, as well as probability and statistics.

 Prerequisite: Successful completion of Algebra II or Algebra II/Trig, with teacher recommendation